 Nina Simone

 Nina Simone Nina Simone American singer-songwriter (1933–2003) Nina Simone (/ˈniːnə sɪˈmoʊn/ NEE-nə sim-OHN;[1] born Eunice Kathleen Waymon; February 21, 1933 – April 21, 2003) was an American pianist, singer, songwriter, and civil rights activist.
+Simone's bearing and stage presence earned her the title the High Priestess of Soul.
 Her music spanned styles including classical, folk, gospel, blues, jazz, R&B, and pop.
 Her piano playing was strongly influenced by baroque and classical music, especially Johann Sebastian Bach,[2][3] and accompanied expressive, jazz-like singing in her contralto voice.[4][5]
 Rolling Stone named Simone one of the greatest singers on various lists.[6][7]
 Quick facts Background information, Born ...
-Nina Simone Simone in 1969 Background information Born Eunice Kathleen Waymon (1933-02-21)February 21, 1933 Tryon, North Carolina, U.S. Died April 21, 2003(2003-04-21) (aged 70) Carry-le-Rouet, France Genres Jazz R&B classical folk…
+Nina Simone Simone in 1969 Background information Born Eunice Kathleen Waymon (1933-02-21)February 21, 1933 Tryon, North Carolina,…

 (Source: Wikipedia)